MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/identity-access-policies-guest-access.md

 ### Guests and external user access with Microsoft Teams

-Microsoft Teams defines the following:
+Microsoft Teams defines the following users:

-- **Guest access** uses an Azure AD B2B account that can be added as a member of a team and have all permissioned access to the communications and resources of the team.
+- **Guest access** uses an Azure AD B2B account that can be added as a member of a team and have access to the communications and resources of the team.

-- **External user access** is for an external user that does not have a B2B account.
-External user access can include invitations and participation in calls, chats, and meetings, but does not include team membership and access to the resources of the team.
+- **External access** is for an external user that doesn't have a B2B account.
+External user access includes invitations, calls, chats, and meetings, but doesn't include team membership and access to the resources of the team.

 For more information, see the [comparison between guests and external user access for teams](https://docs.microsoft.com/microsoftteams/communicate-with-users-from-other-organizations#compare-external-and-guest-access).